 As is the case throughout the school, we expect and encourage all children to adhere to high standards of behaviour both in class and on the playground.

 The children in Year 3 have negotiated a set of class rules together and have all agreed to follow these with the understanding that doing so will create a happy learning environment that will help their learning.

 Working together with parents and guardians plays a large part in ensuring there are good relationships and standards of behaviour in school.

-Homework is set every Friday and must be completed and returned on a Monday.
+- Homework is set every-day and must be completed and returned on time.
 We really appreciate your support when helping children with homework.
 The task set is related to what we have covered in class that week and provides a chance for them to consolidate their learning.

-PE takes place every Friday morning.
+- PE takes place every Wednesday Afternoon.
 Please ensure that your child has a full PE kit in school on this day.
 All items of uniform must also be named.